-Chris Harrison Would Cancel Becca's 'Bachelorette' Season If This One Thing Happens
+Chris Harrison Says He'll Cancel Becca's 'Bachelorette' Season If This One Thing Happens

 As of now, America has no clue as to who the next Bachelor will be.
 Even though there's an entire Bachelorette and Bachelor in Paradise to go before it airs, the face of the franchise has his own pick for the job.
 According to recent comments, Chris Harrison would cancel Becca's Bachelorette season if a certain fan favorite decided to return to leading man status.
 The guy in question?
 Chris' buddy and Season 20 star, Ben Higgins.
 OK, the remark was in jest, but now Bachelor Nation knows where Chris stands.